Protection services for 16- and 17-year-olds

 Protection services for people who are 16 or 17

 Children’s aid societies begin their work when they receive a request or referral for service.
 The request may come from someone in the community who is concerned about your safety.
-You may also make a request on your own behalf (you can remain anonymous).
+You may also ask for service for yourself.

 If you are 16 or 17 the following services might be available to you:

-• If you are in need of protection, and you cannot be adequately protected at home or in your current living situation, and there are no safe options with family or friends, you may enter into a voluntary youth services agreement (VYSA) agreement with a children’s aid society.
+- If you need protection, and you cannot be adequately protected at home or in your current living situation, and there are no safe options with family or friends, you may enter into a voluntary youth services agreement with a children’s aid society.

 What to expect